Occupational safety

 -

-Promotion of risk assessment
+Promotion of risk assessment and safety measure for equipment

 Thorough compliance with safety rules

 In addition to health and safety patrols conducted at each office and group company, the President sends a message about safety to all employees every year in time for the National Safety Week in every July and “Bando Safety Day” on October 7.
-In July, we conduct joint safety and health patrols with the labor union, and in October, all executive officers including the President conduct a health and safety patrol to check routine health and safety activities.

 Safety sensitivity improvement training using disaster simulation equipment